helioadriano/Developer/README.md

 *Table of the demand for the top 5 skills in data analyst job postings*

 ### 4. Skills Based on Salary
-Exploring the average salaries associated with different skills revealed wich skills pay the highest.
+Exploring the average salaries associated with different skills revealed which skills pay the highest.

 ```sql